-These three forces causes crustal deformation, which is a constructive factor in the formation of landforms.
-When the earth’s crust or rock material on the earth’s surface deforms, it can be evident in its change in position, change in shape or change in orientation.
+These three forces cause crustal deformation, which is a constructive factor in the formation of landforms.
+When the earth’s crust or rock material on the earth’s surface deforms, it can be evident in its change in position, change in shape, or change in orientation.

 An elastic crust may stretch and fold under pressure but can return to its original position (like a rubber band).

-means the part of the earth is very hard but can break or shutter easily.
-Brittle deformation causes faults and joints when the earth’s crust undergoes changes in temperatures, strain or pressure.
+It involves the part of the earth that is very hard and can break or shatter easily.
+Brittle deformation causes faults and joints when the earth’s crust changes temperatures, strain, or pressure.
 Both faults and folds are types of fractures.

-When there is cooling, weight or tectonic stress, joints can occur in earth’s crust.
+When there is cooling, weight, or tectonic stress, joints can occur in the earth’s crust.
 Note that there can be joints without sliding or moving apart.
-Joints can allow water, oil and air into the crust.
+Joints can allow water, oil, and air into the crust.

 Foliations occur when pressure squeezes the minerals within the rock to cause them to align themselves.
 The sheet-like nature of the rock often reflects the direction of the pressure or squeeze.